ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 ~~~
 {: .output}

 Well...
 Actually, we got pretty much the same result.
-For this particular task, there is no computational
+For this particular case, there is no computational
 gain in using list comprehension, although the code is cleaner and more readable this way.
-For some
+However, if we experiment
+with the maximum value of the range, we'll start noticing the gain with the increase of this value.
+That said,
-problems, list comprehensions may work even slower than `for` loops, which is why time profiling
+for some problems list comprehensions may work even slower than `for` loops, which is why time profiling
 is something to do *before* you start optimization - it may turn out that the bottleneck is in a completely different
 part of the program than you thought.
 In order to optimise this specific piece of code, we would have to be
 smarter and use an equation instead of the bruteforce approach: